academia-de-codigo/noire-server/README.md

 **WARNING: Noire is currently under active development and not ready for production use**

 ### View Layer

 *   Accept data
 *   Apply style and formatting
 *   Rendering

 ### Controllers

 *   Map routes
 *   Extract route parameters
 *   Kick off some work
 *   Send the result to a View for rendering

 ### Service Layer

 *   Perform work for the Controller
 *   Return the result for the Controller

 ### Data Access Layer

 *   Repository pattern for data entities
 *   Thin models
 *   ORM with transactional capabilities

 ## Features

 *   HTTP and HTTPS support
 *   Server rendered views using the Semantic-UI front-end framework and Handlebars template engine
 *   API routes for rendering on the client side and building SPAs
 *   Automated API documentation generation
 *   Stateless JWT auth for API endpoints
 *   Cookie stored JWT auth for web app with CSRF protection
 *   RBAC authorization
-* AJAX login form
+*   AJAX login and signup forms
 *   Client side caching of assets
-* Logging to console and file - ops, error, auth and access logs [currently BROKEN]
+*   Fast and flexible logging (Pino)
 *   Testing, code coverage and Travis CI integration
 *   Graceful server shutdown
 *   Database ORM (Objection) with migrations (Knex) support
 *   Usage of native Promises and async/await

-### Desired Features

-* Admin interface

 ## Get it Running